Space Cat, Prince Among Thieves

 They've had just a minute to marinate.
 In some parts of the community they're unpopular.
 I don't particularly mind them.
 The old alternatives seem a little more "Go" to me, but the new iterators are largely fine.

-I am mildly disappointed there isn't just a generic iterable type — a generic type that can accept maps, slices, arrays, and iterators.
+I am mildly disappointed there isn't just a generic iterable type similar to the generic comparable — the imaginary iterable type being just a generic type that can accept maps, slices, arrays, and iterators.
 As I understand it, iterators combined with slices.All and maps.All are the blessed alternative to that.
-I'm not a big fan, but it works.
+I'm not a huge fan, but it works well enough for those purposes.

 All that's neither here nor there, however, and not what I'm here to talk about.